monanadmin/MONAN-scripts/README.md

 # MONAN-scripts

-this repository aims to maitains MONAN system execution scripts
+This repository aims to maitains MONAN system execution scripts

 Folders:

-- egeon: Scripts for prepare, install and run MONAN on Egeon supercomputer.
+- egeon: Scripts for prepare, install and run MONAN on Egeon cluster.
+Check documentation at this folder.